 Lactation Rooms: The Lactation Room Project was initiated in the fall of 1999 soon after the creation of a lactation facility in Newman Library.
 The Newman facility was built as the result of lobbying by two women in the building.
 Interest in a formalized plan identifying additional campus spaces for nursing/pumping mothers resulted in a meeting attended by some 35 student, staff, and faculty women from across the university.
 Women shared stories of their difficult and often unfruitful quest for a clean, private, and appropriate space in which to pump breast milk.
 The Lactation Room Project is a collaboration between the VT Women’s Center, the Office of Family and Work/Life Resources, and the VT Coordinating Council on Women’s Concerns.
 For more information and for a listing of lactation rooms on campus, visit the Office of Family and Work/Life Resources.

-Intercultural Engagement Center (IEC): The mission of Intercultural Engagement Center is to promote the academic, personal, and social success of all students, particularly those from under-represented and historically marginalized populations.
-IEC values diversity and strives to transform the Virginia Tech community through cross-cultural exchange.
+Cultural and Community Centers (CCC): The mission of the CCC is to promote the academic, personal, and social success of all students, particularly those from under-represented and historically marginalized populations.
+CCC values diversity and strives to transform the Virginia Tech community through cross-cultural exchange.
 We will increase multicultural competencies as a means of achieving educational excellence.